In this chapter

 - if open-book exams cannot work, an exam using an online proctoring system

 Whatever the exam style, administering the exam will require significant changes relative to typical, in-person exams.
-It is worth remembering that relatively few students cheat on exams.
 Most students live up to requirements around academic integrity, although an open book exam is probably going to be collaborative whether you want it to be or not, at least for a few students.
 Honest students may themselves feel cheated if they know that others have not upheld academic integrity standards and that is also a consideration.

 Honour codes can also be used to emphasize and teach students about academic integrity and ethics; students can sign a declaration at the start of their exam attesting that they agree to follow the exam’s guidelines.